-Stu Hart’s Stolen Airplane
+Stu Hart and His Stolen Airplane

 The airplane’s wings were icing over–at least that’s what the pilot said.
 Stampede Wrestling owner Stu Hart and future NWA world champion Gene Kiniski were on board Stu’s private plane, returning from Edmonton to Calgary.
 The pilot set a new course, aiming to set down in the nearest airfield until the wings could be de-iced.